ShahkerTHD/Connective-Notes/README.md

 - Open Source
 - Actually useful

+---

 Currently their are +10000 users using Connective Notes on my private/local server in my area.

+If you have any updates or features you can create a pull request and I will review it.